sergueik/springboot_study/basic-terraform/README.md

   }
 }
 ```
-NOTE: no longer can display the contents of the applies plan:
+NOTE: no longer can display the contents of the plan after it has been applied:
 ```sh
 terraform show -json plan.zip |jq '.'
 ```